 “His name is Albus Severus Potter.
 Have you seen him?
 Or this boy?”
 She now held up a photo with dark hair, tamable, but with round green eyes.
 In the photo, he had round glasses and couldn’t stay still.
 “He might be wearing contacts.
 His name is James Sirius Potter.
 They both gone missing, I haven’t seen them in a couple of hours.
 Have you seen them?”

 Persia shook her slightly.

 “Oh.”
 Tears swam in her bright blue eyes as her bottom lip trembled.
 “Thanks,” she mumbled, turning away.
 Persia looked behind her, watching the mother shove the photos in another person’s face.

 “YAH!”
 Persia slapped the reins and the camel galloped awkwardly.

 “The fuck?” spat Ramsey, losing his balance and he grasped Persia’s waist with one arm and the other, leaning against the camel’s upper hind leg.

 “We’re going to Sand Storm Bar!” she called behind her.

-Ramsey looked behind him, the mother and a man next to her, growing smaller with the distance.
-They weaved through streets and sandy clay buildings, until chattering and booming laughter buzzed nearer and neaerr.
+Ramsey looked behind him at the mother and a man next to her, growing smaller with the distance.
+They weaved through streets and sandy clay buildings, until chattering and booming laughter buzzed nearer and nearer.
 At the corner, indented in the sandy building was “Sand Storm Bar” with gold paint poured into it, it slowly fading at the corner.
-A curtain fell right above door entrance and fan plants in earthy vases.
+A curtain fell right above door entrance and fan plants in earthy vases sat in the front.
 She hopped off the camel and looked up at Ramsey, her skirt blowing in the chilly breeze.